jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 #### Docker Image with Python and Pyflink

 The [official Flink docker image](https://hub.docker.com/_/flink) doesn't include Python and the Pyflink package, and we need to build a custom image from it.
-Beginning with placing the S3 jar file (*flink-s3-fs-hadoop-1.15.2.jar*) under the *plugins* folder, it installs Python and the Pyflink package.
+Beginning with placing the S3 jar file (*flink-s3-fs-hadoop-1.15.2.jar*) under the *plugins* folder, the following image installs Python and the Pyflink package.
 It can be built as following.

 ```bash
 $ docker build -t=real-time-streaming-aws:1.17.1 .